 “Trying to get those two isolated and separated from each other would be so cost-ineffective that it wouldn’t make a viable product,” he explained.
 “So our goal, when we’re making our HHC, is always to maximize the amount of the active [compound] and minimize the amount of the less active [compound].
 However, it’s never a perfect gambit.
 It’s usually somewhere around 2:1 or 1:1.”

 When it comes to the effects of HHC(hexahydrocannabinol), one consumer of Good CBD, is a true believer.

-Aside from a faintly plastic-y taste, my own experience with the company’s HHC vape carts was similarly pleasant.
-Although the Blue Dream cart didn’t give me the same energy boost, it offered a pleasant and mildly cerebral high, and it did in fact soothe my aching muscles, too.
+Aside from a faintly plastic-y taste, my experience with the company’s HHC vape carts was similarly pleasant.
+Although the Blue Dream cart didn’t give me the same energy boost, it offered a pleasant and mildly cerebral high, and it did soothe my aching muscles, too.

-Burns, of Good CBD, believes that some of HHC’s appeal stems from evidence suggesting that it can evade drug tests.
+Many vendors believe that some of HHC’s and HHCO’s appeal stems from evidence suggesting it can evade drug tests.
 But—and this is important—he acknowledges the evidence is only anecdotal.
 This is just what he’s hearing from his customers.
 Hexahydrocannabinol also has a phenomenal shelf-life compared to traditional THC products.

-James Stephens, vice-president of innovation at Creo, a biotech firm specializing in cannabinoids, has seen similar arguments made about HHC.
-“I’ve also seen it advertised that [HHC] doesn’t convert into 11-hydroxy-THC, which is a common drug test metabolite,” he told Leafly.
-“It could possibly be used to evade drug testing regimes if this proves to be true,” he added.
+James Stephens, vice president of innovation at Creo, a biotech firm specializing in cannabinoids, has seen similar arguments made about HHC.
+“I’ve also seen it advertised that [HHC] doesn’t convert into 11-hydroxy-THC, a common drug test metabolite,” he told Leafly.
+“It could possibly be used to evade drug testing regimes if this proves true,” he added.